 We know that winning occupancy during this key season is crucial.
 In a bid to secure revenue, it can be tempting to opt for a strict cancellation policy.
 However, this could create a false economy as we see customers are significantly more likely to book a property with fully flexible rates.

 Reassuringly, in May we disclosed that we’re observing a lower rate of cancellations compared to the end of 2020.
-So while travelers are proactively seeking out flexible rates, that doesn’t necessarily translate to an increase in cancellations.
-We see that travelers are willing to pay more for the peace of mind flexibility provides, which can make flexible rates the more lucrative option in the long run.
+So while travellers are proactively seeking out flexible rates, that doesn’t necessarily translate to an increase in cancellations.
+We see that travellers are willing to pay more for the peace of mind flexibility provides, which can make flexible rates the more lucrative option in the long run.

 That said, when combined with flexible rates, offering non-refundable rates plays an important role in ensuring you attract a variety of customers.
-Helping to secure more guaranteed bookings, non-refundable rates are especially attractive to travelers on a budget.
-This is important when you consider that 62% of travelers say they’ll be more price-conscious when it comes to searching and planning a trip following coronavirus.
+Helping to secure more guaranteed bookings, non-refundable rates are especially attractive to travellers on a budget.
+This is important when you consider that 62% of travellers say they will be more price-conscious when it comes to searching and planning a trip following Coronavirus.

 An easier way to modify dates